Addressing Label Leakage in Knowledge Tracing Models: Knowledge Tracing

 where $W$, $b$, and $\sigma$ are the weight, bias and sigmoid activation function respectively.
-The output $\mathbf{y'_t}$ has a dimensionality equivalent to the cardinality of KCs such that each dimension represents the probability of a correct response for the corresponding KC.
-Thus, the model prediction would be $r'_t = \mathbf{y_t}[c_t]$
+The output $\mathbf{y_t}$ has a dimensionality equivalent to the cardinality of KCs such that each dimension represents the probability of a correct response for the corresponding KC.
+Thus, the model prediction would be $r'_t = \mathbf{y_t}[c_t]$, which is the value at dimension $c_t$.

-Each KC-response pair, $(c,r)$, is mapped to a unique vector embedding $e_{(c, r)}$ to be processed by the recurrent model:

-where $h_t$ is the hidden vector of the RNN, which is passed to a single neural network:

-Here, $\mathbf{W}$, $\mathbf{b}$, and $\sigma$ represent the weight matrix, bias vector, and sigmoid activation function, respectively.
-The output $\mathbf{y}_t$ has a dimensionality equivalent to the cardinality of KCs, with each dimension representing the probability of a correct response for the corresponding KC.
-Thus, the model prediction for the expanded sequence is $r'_t = \mathbf{y}_t[c_t]$.
+The original implementation of DKT uses two methods to compute the vector $e_{(c, r)}$.
+One is a one-hot encoding of the tuple $(c, r)$, which means the resulting vector has a dimension of two times the number of KCs, $|C|$.
+Given the fact that this vector can have a very large dimension with higher number of KCs, they suggest to sample a random vector with fixed-dimension $d$ for each pair $(c, r)$, $e_{(c, r)} \sim \mathcal{N}(\mathbf{0}, \mathbf{I})$.
+In both methods, the vectors are fixed and not part of the learned parameters.

+Some recent implementations of DKT do not use these two methods \cite{pykt,edustudio}.
+Instead, each $(c, r)$ is mapped to a unique learned vector embedding of a fixed dimension $d$.
+Which is equivalent to passing a one-hot encoding to a linear layer with no bias which outputs $d$ features before passing it to the LSTM but at much lower computational cost.
+Thus, we similarly adopt this approach in our work.